isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 11. Why was I unsuccessful in applying for a VTP?

 A VTP application may be unsuccessful for reasons such as:
-•	Invalid vaccination QR code
+- Invalid vaccination QR code

-•	Incomplete and/or incorrect information submitted
+- Incomplete and/or incorrect information submitted

-•	Passport validity is less than 6 months
+- Passport validity is less than 6 months

-•	Failure to complete payment for your Day 3 and Day 7 post-arrival COVID-19 Polymerase Chain Reaction (PCR) tests
+- Failure to complete payment for your Day 3 and Day 7 post-arrival COVID-19 Polymerase Chain Reaction (PCR) tests

 #### 12. How do I change the validity of my VTP?

 A VTP is valid for single entry into Singapore anytime from your intended date of entry and up to six calendar days after.

-If you need to enter before or after the validity period, please submit an appeal here or call the SafeTravel Enquiries helpline at 6812 5555.
+If you need to enter before or after the validity period, please submit an appeal <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
 All appeals are assessed on a case-by-case basis.

 #### 13. How can I cancel my VTP as I no longer wish to travel to Singapore?

-Please submit a request here or call the SafeTravel Enquiries helpline at 6812 5555.
+Please submit a request <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.

 #### 14. Can travellers use the VTP to transit/transfer through Singapore?